scylladb/cpp-rust-driver/docs/source/topics/basics/futures/README.md

 **Important**: The driver may run the callback on thread that’s different from the application’s calling thread.
 Any data accessed in the callback must be immutable or synchronized with a mutex, semaphore, etc.

+**BEWARE:**: The callback code must not issue blocking operations, including waiting for a not-yet-ready future to complete.
+Doing so will make the driver panic, because the asynchronous executor threads (which normally execute the callbacks) must not get blocked.
+As a notable exception, it is allowed to call otherwise blocking future functions like `cass_future_wait()` or `cass_future_get_result()` from within the callback, but only if the future is guaranteed to be ready at that point.
+This is the case, among others, when calling the function on a future whose completion has triggered the callback.

 ```c
 void on_result(CassFuture* future, void* data) {
   /* This result will now return immediately */